 Yes, as long as that individual is in full compliance with Safe Play and the Youth Protection Policies and Procedures for USTA Jr. Team Tennis.

-23. What will happen if a coordinator/coach/manager is not in compliance with the Youth Protection Policies and Procedures for USTA Jr. Team Tennis (which includes reading the policy and completing a background screen)?
+22. What will happen if a coordinator/coach/manager is not in compliance with the Youth Protection Policies and Procedures for USTA Jr. Team Tennis (which includes participating in the online training, reading the policy and completing a background screen)?

 Beginning, October 1st any coordinator/coach/manager using TennisLink for Team Tennis who is not in compliance (i.e., has not received a green light) will not be able to use TennisLink for Team Tennis associated with Junior programming and will be "locked out" of this area of the system until they are in compliance.